A Guide to “Les Puces”: The Oldest Flea Markets in Paris

 No. 3: Alain Baroux ‘s Antique Curiosity Cabinet - 99 Rue des Rosiers , Stand 90 - Allee 5, Saint-Ouen

-An antique curios dealer and hybrid taxidermist, Monsieur Baroux sells naturalia, exotica and others traditional curiosity cabinet items but his real specialty is his own creations transforming dusty mounts into fantastic creatures that will make the standard two-headed duckings and jackalopes pale in comparison.
+An antique curios dealer and hybrid taxidermist, Monsieur Baroux sells natural history objects, exotica, and other traditional curiosity cabinet items, but his real specialty is his own creations.
+He transforms dusty taxidermy mounts into fantastic creatures that will make the standard two-headed ducklings and jackalopes pale in comparison.

-Skeletons, medical artifacts, and other obscure and precious treasures all displayed in a wooden pharmacists cabinet.
-A true "Memento Mori" specialist, Pierre Bazalgues eye for the morbid brings together animals skeletons, plaster ecorches and human skulls into breathtaking dispays.
+Skeletons, medical artifacts, and other obscure and precious treasures are all displayed in a wooden pharmacist’s cabinet.
+A true “memento mori” specialist, Pierre Bazalgues’ eye for the morbid brings together animals skeletons, plaster écorches, and human skulls into breathtaking displays.

 No. 5: La Chope des Puces: Temple of Gypsy Jazz - 122 rue des Rosiers, Saint-Ouen